 - 1. Boundaries indicated as approximately following the centerlines of streets, highways, or alleys shall be construed to follow such centerlines; - 2.
 Boundaries indicated, as approximately following platted lot lines shall be construed as following such lot lines; - 3.
 Boundaries indicated, as approximately following Town of Felton or County limits shall be construed as following Town of Felton or County limits; - 4.
-Boundaries indicated as following railroad lines shall be construed to be midway between the main tracks; - 5.
-Boundaries indicated as following shorelines shall be construed to follow such shorelines.
-If the shore line changes, the boundary shall be construed as moving with the actual shoreline; - 6.
-Boundaries indicated, as approximately following the centerlines of streams, lakes, or other bodies of water shall be construed as following such centerlines; - 7.
+Boundaries indicated as following railroad lines shall be construed to be midway between the main tracks:

+- 6. Boundaries indicated, as approximately following the centerlines of streams, lakes, or other bodies of water shall be construed as following such centerlines; - 7.
 Boundaries indicated as parallel to or extensions of features described in this subsection shall be so construed.
 The scale of the map shall determine distances not specifically indicated on the official zoning map; - 8.
-Where physical or cultural features existing on the ground differ from those shown on the official zoning map, or in other circumstances not covered by this subsection, the Board of Adjustment shall interpret the zone boundaries. - C. Errors or Omissions
+Where physical or cultural features existing on the ground differ from those shown on the official zoning map, or in other circumstances not covered by this subsection, the Planning and Zoning Commissioners shall interpret the zone boundaries.

+C. Errors or Omissions